-To really get the full Earth Day impact, we need some hands-on things to do that gets kids interested in the world around them and learn how important their ability is to impact the future of the earth.
+To really get the full Earth Day impact, we need some hands-on things to do that get kids interested in the world around them and learn how important their ability is to impact the future of the earth that is where Earth Day activities come in!

 Learning About Earth Day